curvegrid/go-ethereum-wiki/JavaScript-Console.md

 #### admin
-The `admin` exposes the methods to manage the node.
+The `admin` exposes the methods to manage, control, debug, test or monitor your node.
+It allows for limited file system access.

 ***